MohammadMarzbani/Password-Generator/README.md

 The system for registering admin changes in passwords was added to the project

+The email sending system was added to the project from the changes section

 ## Version 0.3 (Big Update):

 1- Creating an email system and adding it to the password generation section (the rest of the sections will be provided soon).